Dr Dragos Ciobanu

 My academic background is in languages and translation studies (my PhD from Leeds was on the topic of Computer-Assisted Language Learning) and before joining the academia I worked as an in-house translator and technical writer for a multinational telecommunications company.
 I am also a certified translator and interpreter between English, French and Romanian.

-Among the local, national and international projects, networks and initiatives I have been contributing to are: eCoLoRe, eCoLoTrain, MeLLANGE, the National Network for Interpreting (NNI), Online Resources for Conference Interpreters' Training (ORCIT), Localization World's Attracting and Developing Talent (ADT) group, ELIA-Exchange network, Translation Commons (member of the Advisory Board), DigiLing and the European Master's in Translation (EMT) network (member of the EMT Board).
+Among the local, national and international projects, networks and initiatives I have been contributing to are: eCoLoRe, eCoLoTrain, MeLLANGE, the National Network for Interpreting (NNI), Online Resources for Conference Interpreters' Training (ORCIT), Localization World's Attracting and Developing Talent (ADT) group, ELIA-Exchange network, Translation Commons (member of the Advisory Board), DigiLing and the European Master's in Translation (EMT) network.

 - Programme Manager MA Applied Translation Studies

 - Board Member, European Masters in Translation (EMT) Network